What Does Weight Maintenance Mean? – Benefits and Strategies

 Consider why you did it, how you did it, and all the effort you put in.
 Why did you set out to achieve this goal in the first place?

-Then why did you use it to get there, and are you going to use it to stay there?
+Then why did you use it to get there, and will you use it to stay there?

 3. Eating Habits